-Criterion title Definition of form Relevance Examine the extent to which the cooperation objectives a and donor: Does the goal of the projects meet the need consistent with the overall goal and the attainment of its ob Effectiveness Measure the extent to which the program or project attain Impact Examine positive and negative changes as a result of the unexpected effects.
-Efficiency Measure the outputs in relation to the inputs to determ desired results.
-Sustainability Examine whether the benefits of the project are likely to la
+Criterion title Definition of former five evaluation criteria Relevance Examine the extent to which the cooperation objectives are suited to the priorities and policies of the target group, recipient and donor: Does the goal of the projects meet the needs of beneficiaries?
+Are the activities and outputs of the program consistent with the overall goal and the attainment of its objectives?
+Effectiveness Measure the extent to which the program or project attains its objectives.
+Impact Examine positive and negative changes as a result of the project.
+This includes direct and indirect effects and expected and unexpected effects.
+Efficiency Measure the outputs in relation to the inputs to determine whether the project uses resources effectively to achieve the desired results.
+Sustainability Examine whether the benefits of the project are likely to last after the completion of the project.